 \subsection{Experimental Results}

 Using the preprocessed data, we obtain the calibration results shown in \Cref{tab:rw-multi-HERW-result}.

 We assume that our hand-measured AprilTag sizes are approximately correct, so the local standard and monocular RWHEC solvers are initialized with the parameters estimated using the method in \cite{wang2022accurate}.
 Our estimated AprilTag translation is within 12 cm (or 8\% of the ground-truth distance) and 6$^\circ$ of the ground truth transformation measured with OptiTrack.
 The estimated camera calibration parameters are, on average, within about 3 cm and 1$^\circ$ of the parameters estimated by Kalibr.
 We did not expect our algorithm to return the same values as Kalibr because collecting a dedicated calibration dataset for each camera should result in more accurate calibration parameters.
 As expected, the inexpensive approximation technique in \cite{wang2022accurate} returned the least accurate rotation estimates.
 As in our simulation studies, our method and LOM compute parameters with similar accuracy.
 Interestingly, estimating the scale of the AprilTags improves accuracy.
 The estimated AprilTag scale is 2.5\% smaller than the hand-measured value.
 From our simulation studies, the estimated scale error is often within 0.01\% of ground truth value, so a scale error this large is unexpected.
-This scaling error suggests that our manual measurements of the AprilTags is incorrect by approximately 3 mm.
-This correction improved our estimated camera calibration parameters and AprilTag translations by approximately 0.5 cm and 4 cm, respectively.
-Therefore, our monocular method can significantly improve estimation accuracy in standard RWHEC problems with noisy fiducial marker size estimates, and future work can investigate a maximum a posteriori (MAP) estimation scheme that leverages prior estimates of parameters in a principled fashion.
+This scaling error suggests that our manual measurement of the AprilTags may be off by approximately 3 mm.
+This correction appears to have improved our estimated camera calibration parameters and AprilTag translations by approximately 0.5 cm and 4 cm, respectively.
+However, additional experiments beyond the scope of this work are needed to rigorously determine whether our monocular method can reliably improve estimation accuracy in standard RWHEC problems with noisy fiducial marker size estimates.
+This line of inquiry also motivates future work on a maximum a posteriori (MAP) estimation scheme that leverages prior estimates of parameters including marker sizes in a principled fashion.